nsv-format/nsv/README.md

 Not a newline: \\n
 ```

-This would roughly correspond to the following Markdown table (NSV is not a table though)
+This would roughly correspond to the following Markdown table (NSV is not a table though, and Markdown doesn't support tables without column names)

  0                                                                              | 1                                                        | 2
 --------------------------------------------------------------------------------|----------------------------------------------------------|-------------------